reinjs/rein-loader/README.md

 ### Extend Compiler

+`loader.addExtendCompiler(property, file, options)`

 **Arguments:**

 - `property` <string> the name of extending
 - `filecallback` <function> hwo to get dir by arg of dir?
 - `options` <object>
-  - `target` which object can been built on?
+ * `target` which object can been built on?
-  - `inject` inject object
+ * `inject` inject object
-  - `override` can override properties?
+ * `override` can override properties?
-  - `originalPrototypes` original prototypes from koa or other framework
+ * `originalPrototypes` original prototypes from koa or other framework
-- ...args

-it also has four custom methods by alias name:
+It also has four custom methods by alias name:

 In KOA: